 “We can,” said an elegant gentleman in his mid-eighties.
 “My name is Wolfgang and this is my wife, Madeline.
 My wife has been here in the Dementia Unit for the past year.”

 “Wonderful,” said Gabriel.
-Oops, I hope he doesn’t think I’m saying wonderful to his wife having dementia, Gabriel thought.
+Oops, I hope he doesn’t think I’m saying wonderful to his wife having dementia, thought Gabriel.